sbents/flu-scenario-modeling-hub/previous-rounds/README_round2.md

     dated by the last day of the week.
     *  **Weekly Targets** (subset of: hospitalizations, deaths)
         *    Weekly incident
-        *    Weekly cumulative since start of season (December 4, 2022)
+        *    Weekly cumulative since start of season (November 13, 2022)
     *  **Summary Targets** (hospitalizations)
         *    Peak size
         *    Peak timing